MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/experimental-features/index.md

 <!-- https://developer.chrome.com/blog/new-in-devtools-102/#color-picker -->

-*  This checkbox is not present in Microsoft Edge Stable v101.
+*  This checkbox is present in Microsoft Edge Stable v102.
 *  This checkbox is present in Microsoft Edge Canary v104.

 See also: